xNoerPlaysCodes/rocket-runtime/README.md

 - Asset Manager
     - A powerful and clean asset manager with use timeouts and lazy loading
 - API Stability
-    - A stable API that rarely changes
+    - A stable API with few breaking changes
 - Human Language
     - Human-readable function names and classes with flow between each line